sdondley/ClimateChangeChat/perl.md

                         * configuring an IDE to work they way you want can take up a shit ton of time from typing and getting some actual typing done
                     * adds a layer of abstraction between you and your code
                         * any time not thinking directly about your code and instead thinking about the tool that writes your code is a distraction
+                            * the real productivity doesn't kick in until after you get over a confusing learning curve (and a very steep one with vim)
                     * Makes it easier to pump out lots of code...but bad, confusing code
                 * Rough advice not to be followed strictly
                     * Learn to type before learning to code